desandro/jquery-bridget/README.md

 ## Plugin constructor

-A plugin constructor uses Prototypical pattern.
+A plugin constructor uses Prototypal pattern.
 It needs to have a `._init()` method used for its main logic.

 ``` js
 // plugin constructor